BISF House Construction Types

 We take a look at the lesser known construction types and see what part they played in BISF Construction history.

 The post war 1940’s Government needed to build thousands of new houses quickly and efficiently and prefabricated and part pre-fabricated houses topped the agenda due to crippling material and labour shortages.
 The Government invited architects and designers to submit new designs for houses and attracted over 1400 entries.
 Architect, Sir Frederick Gibberd and Engineer, Donovan Lee put forward their prototype designs for a British Iron and Steel Federation sponsored House.
-Thousands of designs were reviewed and rejected but the BISF house and several other concepts impressed the housing review team.
+Thousands of designs were reviewed and rejected, but the BISF house and several other design concepts impressed the housing review team.

 In 1944 an experimental demonstration site was created in Edward Road, Northolt where a number of these new designs were to be constructed and reviewed.
 Gibberd and Lee produced three different prototypes on the site, each containing two semi-detached dwellings.
-These were BISF Types A, B and C and only two of each type were ever built and can still be seen in Edward Road Northolt today.
+These were BISF Types A, B and C, and only two of each type were ever built and can still be seen in Edward Road Northolt today.